medadeshreyas/E-Wallet-Payment-System/README.md

  ## **REST API SERVICE**

+The Digital Wallet Application's RESTful API, developed by E PAY, offers customers the convenience and flexibility of being able to transfer money to and from their digital wallet and linked bank accounts.
+The API also allows for transactions with other registered customers on the E PAY platform and the ability to make payments directly to saved beneficiaries through their bank accounts.

+In addition to these features, the API also enables customers to manage their bills and perform basic CRUD operations, similar to other digital wallet applications.
+Security is of utmost importance, and the API Webservice implements customer and admin authentication and validation.

+The primary objective of the API is to provide customers with a streamlined and user-friendly digital wallet payment experience.
+The API is built on REST Architecture and can be consumed by any client that supports HTTP Protocol.

+This solution is perfect for anyone looking for quick, easy, and secure online transactions and can help small businesses, freelancers, and individuals manage their transactions and bills easily and securely.
+It can also be integrated with any application that supports REST API, making it suitable for a wide range of use cases.

 **E PAY WALLET** has developed this REST API, which allows **Customers** to transfer **Money** to their **Digital Wallet** from **Bank**, and vice-versa, **Customers** can maintain **Transactions** with other **Registered Customers** on the E PAY, can make **Transactions** directly through Bank Account to their saved **Beneficiaries**.
 **Customers** through **E PAY** can also make **Payments** for their **Utility & Other Bills** and can perform all the basic fundamental **CRUD** operations like any other Digital Wallet Application.